WillSoss/jobs/README.md

 # WillSoss.Jobs
 A collection of Runly jobs I use at home.
-Learn more how to [get started](https://www.runly.io/docs/getting-started/) with [Runly](https://www.runly.io/).
+Learn how to [get started](https://www.runly.io/docs/getting-started/) with [Runly](https://www.runly.io/).

 ## SyncDirectory
 Copies a source directory and all its subdirectories and files contained within to a destination path.
 You can optionally ignore `UnauthorizedAccessExceptions`.